1. Simple NKIPy Tutorial#

 1.3.
 Tracing a NKIPy Kernel#

-# To run NKIPy kernels on Trainium, we need to trace as a NKIPyKernel with the `trace` wrapper
+# To run NKIPy kernels on Trainium, we need to trace as a NKIPyKernel first

 traced_kernel = NKIPyKernel.trace(softmax_kernel)

-# NKIPy kernel can be compiled to binary (NEFF) and execute on real hardware!
+# NKIPy kernel is now compiled to binary (NEFF) and execute on real hardware!

 # The baremetal wrapper is used to execute the compiled binary on Trainium hardware